4ubr3ypwd/gravityforms-firstdata/readme.txt

 **Gravity Forms + First Data Global Gateway e4℠** is a plugin and addon for Gravity Forms that will allow you to process products using the [First Data Global Gateway e4℠](https://www.firstdata.com/en_us/products/merchants/ecommerce/online-payment-processing.html) service.

+= Development =

+Development for this plugins happens over at [Github](https://github.com/excion/gravityforms-firstdata).

+= Project =

+We use [Trello board](https://trello.com/b/lsE1MvCV) for managing the project.

 == Installation ==